axonivy-market/process-analyser/process-analyser-product/README.md

 - **Filter:** To provide more comprehensive insights, the following additional filter criteria have been introduced:

-  1. **Include running cases** By default, only closed cases are evaluated.
+  1. **Include running cases:** By default, only closed cases are evaluated.
 Use this button to also include running cases in the evaluation.
-  2. **Time interval filter:** This filter includes all cases whose start timestamps fall within the specified time range.
+  2. **Time interval filter:** This filter includes all cases that start within the specified time range.
   3. **Custom filter:** This option allows users to filter cases based on custom field values (from the case or task) that match the specified conditions.

 ![filter data demo](images/filter-data.gif)

-- **Mining Viewer Configuration Options:** The mining viewer offers the following configuration options:
+- **Mining Viewer Configuration Options:** The mining viewer offers the following configuration options.

   1. **Configure Viewer:** Select a focus element to automatically center it within the viewing area.
-  2. **Zoom Level:** You can specify a zoom value to adjust the diagram to fit your screen, as an alternative to using Ctrl + mouse scroll.
+  2. **Zoom Level:** Set a zoom value to fit the diagram to your screen, or use **Ctrl + mouse scroll**.
-  3. **Expand Viewer Panel:** Increase the viewing area by hovering over the bottom corner of the viewer and dragging it downward.
+  3. **Open in New Tab:** Open the mining viewer in a new browser tab for a larger, fully controllable view.
-  4. **Open in New Tab:** For full control and an expanded view, you can open the mining viewer in a new browser tab.
+  4. **Expand Viewer Panel:** Hover over the bottom corner of the viewer and drag downward to increase the viewing area.

 ![expand viewr](images/expand-viewer.gif)

-- **Reporting Options:** Users can export data for reporting purposes using the two buttons located at the bottom-right corner of the user interface:
+- **Reporting Options:** Use the buttons in the bottom-right corner to export data for reporting.

   1. **Export Excel:** Download all analyzed data in Excel format for further reporting or analysis.
   2. **Capture entire process:** Export the complete process diagram at the top (first) BPMN level in Full HD resolution, including all KPI values.